RELATES TO: KRS 309.133, 309.1335(1)(c), 309.134, 309.137

 4. Forty (40) continuing education hours for each published book; and

 (d) An exhibition in a juried art show.
-An exhibitor at a juried art show shall earn ten (10) continuing education hours for each exhibition.
+An exhibitor at a juried art show shall earn ten (10) continuing education hours for an exhibition and is limited to one (1) exhibition per renewal cycle.

 Section 4.
 Procedures for Preapproval of Continuing Education Programs.
 (1) Any entity seeking to obtain approval of a continuing education program prior to its offering shall apply to the board at least sixty (60) days in advance of the commencement of the program, and shall provide the information required in Section 5 of this administrative regulation.

-(2) A continuing education program shall be qualified for approval if the board determines the activity being presented:
+(2) A continuing education program shall be qualified for approval if the board finds the activity being presented:

 (a) Is an organized program of learning;